krissvv/react-better-html/documentation/docs/components/div.md

 ## Subcomponents

-A number of components in the library have that _subcomponent_ feature witch is like a preset of the same component that is frequently used.
+A number of components in the library have a _subcomponent_ feature witch is like a preset of the same component that is frequently used.

 ### Div.row